On Convergence of Adam for Stochastic Optimization under Relaxed Assumptions: Proof sketch under the smooth case

 and upper bound the three related inner products.
-Using some basic inequalities, the smoothness, \eqref{eq:sum}, and some dedicate computations, one can estimate the three related inner products, \textbf{B.2} and \textbf{C}, and thus get that
+Using some basic inequalities, the smoothness, \eqref{eq:sum}, and some delicate computations, one can estimate the three related inner products, \textbf{B.2} and \textbf{C}, and thus get that

-where $b_1$ and $b_2$ are positive constants determined by parameters. \paragraph{Bounding gradients through induction} The last challenge comes from potential unbounded gradients' norm.
+where $b_1$ and $b_2$ are positive constants determined by $\beta_1,\beta_2,d,L,\eta$. \paragraph{Bounding gradients through induction.} The last challenge comes from the potential unbounded gradients' norm.
 Plugging the above estimations into \eqref{eq:A+B+C}, we obtain that